 Equivalence Classes and Equivalence Relations

-See something odd about that equals sign?
-See how it has three lines instead of two?
-That’s because it isn’t an equal’s sign at all.
-The ≡ symbol does not mean equal to; it means congruent to.
-After (10)mod10≡0, you see the output of the function repeats.
-This means every integer is or is not a multiple of 10 (if it is a multiple of 10, the remainder would be 0), and if it is not a multiple of 10, it can be off by 1, 2, 3, 4, 5, 6, 7, 8, or 9.
-In other words, all integers can be grouped in the corresponding 10 sets in regards to being a multiple of 10.
-You can put 1 and 11 in a set together, you can put 2 and 12 in a set together, you can put 3 and 13 in a set together, and so on.
-Each of the 10 sets has an infinite number of integers you can put in them.
-For example, (3915000000000001)mod10≡1, so 1, 11, and 3915000000000001 can be put in a set, together.
-The whole purpose behind this is to create rules from axioms.
-Algebraically, rules come from axioms and relations and rules form formulas, so we can construct formulas if we construct axioms and we can construct axioms by creating relationships.
-So, what are the relations here?
-The relation comes from if you take the difference of any two integers within one of those sets, you will get a number that is a multiple of 10.
-For example, (3761)mod 10 and (2411)mod10 are both 1, so we can group them together in the same set.
+The ≅ symbol means congruent to instead of equals.
+After (10)mod10≅0, the output of the function repeats.
+A period is the length of an interval before the relation repeats.
+In this example, the period is of length ten.
+The number of times entities repeat in a period is the frequency.
+The frequencies of magical spells created from this list are the number of times magical symbols occur for a mod.
+The output of the function means every integer is or is not a multiple of 10.
+If it is a multiple of 10, the remainder will be 0.
+If it is not a multiple of 10, it can be off by 1, 2, 3, 4, 5, 6, 7, 8, or 9.
+Consequently, all integers can be grouped according to their relationship to ten.
+The pairs 1 and 11, 2 and 12, or 3 and 13 can be grouped in sets together by their remainders.
+Each of the ten sets has an infinite number of integers to be grouped.
+For example, (3915000000000001)mod10≅1, so 1, 11, and 3915000000000001 can be put in a set, together.
+Algebraically, rules come from axioms, relations, and rules form formulas, so we can construct formulas if we construct axioms, and we can construct axioms by creating relationships.
+The relation comes from property that the difference of any two integers within one of those sets will be congruent to 10.
+For example, (3761)mod 10 and (2411)mod10 are both 1, so we can group them in the same set.
 3761-2411=1350.
-1350/10=135 where 1350mod10≡0.
-This means that 3761 relates to 2411.
-This can be written as 3761~2411.
+1350/10=135, where 1350mod10≅0.
+That congruence means that 3761 relates to 2411.
+That relation is 3761~2411.
 Since there is a relationship, this means there is a rule.
-This is called a ring.
-A ring is an abstract structure that you get when you take two sets and perform a binary operation on them – a binary operation is something like addition or subtraction where the + and – symbols take the sum or difference of two sets respectively.
+These are examples of rings.
+A ring is an abstract structure formed by binary operations operating on two sets, such as addition or subtraction.

-When you think of these rules and relationships, how you grouped the integers is how they relate to each other.
+The grouping of integers is based on how the integers relate to each other.
 Group 1 is a grouping of all integers that relate to 1.
 Group 2 is a group of all integers that relate 2.
-Group 3 is a group of all integers that relate to 3 and so on.
-Those grouping of integers by the integer they relate to have three properties; they’re reflexive, they’re symmetric, and they’re transitive.
+Group 3 is a group of all integers that relate to 3.
+Those grouping of integers by the integer they relate to have three properties; they are reflexive, symmetric, and transitive.
 If a relation has all those properties, it is an equivalence relation.
 The set of all integers that relate to an integer is called an equivalence class.
-Arithmetic and other mathematical operations – like Algebra, can be done with these equivalence classes but that is going to be covered in a later part of this article.
+People can do computations and Algebraic manipulations with equivalence classes.

-Equivalence relations, modulo operations, and equivalence classes are very abstract concepts.
-I am going to explain how you can get a start in applying this to magic; however, I am still going to keep it abstract in a lot of ways.
-There is an infinite number of different directions you can take it and the whole purpose behind this is to introduce you to this concept.
+Equivalence relations, modulo operations, and equivalence classes are very abstract concepts; however, these abstract concepts can be applied to create magical ontologies.
+Because there is an infinite number of symbols and possible rules, and the purpose of this is to introduce the concept, examples in this post are generic.
 See what you can make and do with it and be creative!